lichengzhang1/4-regular-plane-graphs-with-given-faces/README.md

 # How to generate them

 We use CaGe to generate them.
 See https://github.com/CaGe-graph/CaGe.
 If we don't want to use a Java-based frontend,  we can choose two files in CaGe named `quad_restrict.c` and   `plantri.c` to compile.
+We also  compile a binary file for Windows by use cygwin, mamed *quad_restrict.exe*.

 ```
 cc -o quad_restrict -O '-DPLUGIN="quad_restrict.c"' -DALLTOGETHER plantri.c